groue/GRMustache/README.md

 GRMustache is a flexible and production-ready implementation of [Mustache](http://mustache.github.com/) templates for MacOS Cocoa and iOS.

+GRMustache targets MacOS down to 10.6 Snow Leopard, iOS down to version 4.3, and only depends on the Foundation framework.

 **November 28, 2012: GRMustache 6.1.3 is out.** [Release notes](GRMustache/blob/master/RELEASE_NOTES.md)

 Don't miss a single release: follow [@GRMustache](http://twitter.com/GRMustache) on Twitter.